Content from Read case data

 Checking sequence of dated-events

-Here’s an example code chunk demonstrating the usage of the function check_date_sequence() in our simulated Ebola dataset
+Here’s an example of a code chunk demonstrating the usage of the function check_date_sequence() in the first 100 records of our simulated Ebola dataset.

 R